Get help now Make a donation

 Group therapy

 This means being part of a group of young people who attend therapy sessions together.
-It can be helpful as some problems are better understood with other people.
-For example, anger, self-esteem or anxiety.
+It can be helpful as being with other young people may help you to understand what you’re going through.

 Group therapy is led by a psychologist or therapist.
 It often combines different types of therapy, like talking therapy or creative therapy.